russellane/lscolors/README.md

 General options:
   -h, --help       Show this help message and exit.
-  -H, --long-help  Show help for all commands.
+  -H, --long-help  Show help for all commands and exit.
   -v, --verbose    `-v` for detailed output and `-vv` for more detailed.
   -V, --version    Print version number and exit.
-  --print-config   Print effective configuration and exit.
+  --print-config   Print effective config and exit.
+  --print-url      Print project url and exit.

 See `lscolors COMMAND --help` for help on a specific command.
 ```